ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

    across multiple epochs without knowing the shared key `SK`, which is only know to the owner.
 However, an observer who sees multiple beacons within the same epoch can correlate them, as they will have the same `Y_i`.
-However, fast rotation also makes it more difficult to detect unwanted tracking, which relies on multiple observations of the same identifier over time.
+However, fast key rotation also makes it more difficult to detect unwanted tracking, which relies on multiple observations of the same identifier over time.